Monastic schools in Myanmar: Post-independence monastic schools

 Upon independence in 1948, the Burmese government centralised schooling, basing it on state funding.
 However, the government recognised the role of religious instruction in providing moral character and enshrining Burmese tradition.
 The civil insurgencies that broke out soon after independence were socially attributed, in part, to the inadequacies of secular schools in rooting out anti-social behaviours.
-After the 1962 coup d'état, the new socialist government nationalised all schools, but were unable to fill in all gaps.
-The monastic schools were co-opted to fill in gaps though the Basic Education Law of 1966 and remodelled to resemble the dynastic system of patronage.
+After the 1962 coup d'état, the new socialist government nationalised all schools, but those were unable to fill all gaps.
+The monastic schools were co-opted to fill remaining gaps through the Basic Education Law of 1966 and remodelled to resemble the dynastic system of patronage.

 Nowadays, the monastic schools assist in providing basic education needs of the country especially for children from needy families and orphans — filling the significant gap in the education system.
 The primary school children of Myanmar attend the Buddhist monasteries to acquire literacy and numeracy skills as well as knowledge of the Lord Buddha’s teachings.
 Thus, the schools provide curriculum education and ethics and moral foundation.
 Their role as principal education providers may have ceased for many years, but their contribution is still significant in 21st century Myanmar.
 Supplementing the government elementary schools, they provide underprivileged children all the basic education needs exactly as it does in government elementary schools by using the same curriculum.

 Generally, Myanmar monastic schools accept children from needy families who live nearby and are unable to attend government schools.
 Many of the orphans who attend monastery schools in Yangon and Mandalay are from remote areas and have been sent by senior monks from their villages and small towns.
 Some operate similarly as boarding schools and some as day schools depending on the situation and support of the public.

 The schools are required to cooperate closely with township education authorities to be officially recognized.
 The operation and finance rely heavily on donations and collaboration from the public.
 The fees of most of the students at the school were covered by these donations, and some parents were able to make a small contribution.

 In the 2004-2005 academic year, there were nearly 1190 monastic schools, providing primary and secondary education to more than 100,000 Myanmar children.